Skip to content

 Rough Grading: For minor discrepancies, you might be able to achieve a level surface by hand using shovels and rakes to move soil.
 For more significant slopes, you might need to bring in a skid steer or a mini excavator to remove or add soil as needed.

-Fine Grading: Once the rough grading is complete, use a plate compactor to compact the soil.
+Fine Grading: Once the rough grading is complete, you can use a plate compactor to compact the soil.
 This helps prevent settling over time.
 For precise levelling, you can create a "screed" using a long, straight board to smooth the surface.

-3. Drainage Considerations
+Drainage Considerations

 Proper drainage is essential to prevent water accumulation around your pergola's posts, which can lead to rot (for wood posts) or erosion around the footings.